 The Boolean modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
 It uses one of the three available Boolean operations to create a single mesh out of two mesh objects:

-This modifier needs a second object to be the target (the second operand) of the operation.
+This modifier needs a second mesh object, or collection of mesh objects, to be the target (the second operand) of the operation.

 If you have marked your objects to show the edges (in, enable Wireframe), you will see the edge creation process while you are moving your objects around.
 Depending on your mesh topology, you can also enable X-Ray and Transparency and see the topology being created in real-time.

-The target mesh is subtracted from the modified mesh (everything outside of the target mesh is kept).
+The target mesh, or collection of meshes, is subtracted from the modified mesh (everything outside of the target mesh or collection is kept).

 The name of the target mesh object.

 The name of the target collection (may be empty if Solver is Exact, which can be useful in combination with the Self option).

 Algorithm used to calculate the boolean intersections.

 Uses a mathematically simple solver which offers the best performance; however, this solver lacks support for overlapping geometry.

 Maximum distance between two faces to consider them as overlapping.
 This helps solve the limitation of this solver, if the boolean result seems unexpected try using the exact solver.